US – UK Bilateral Tax Agreement - Implication for US Expats

 - Any other proceeds or income derived from reportable foreign financial accounts held by US Citizens or Green Card Holders.

-Non Reportable Foreign Financial Accounts
+Tax Agreement: Non Reportable Foreign Financial Accounts

 Although the bulk of the Bilateral Tax Agreement between the United Kingdom and the United States makes tax exempt allowances for Reporting UK Financial Institutions, it also offers a tax-exempt status to a variety of Non-Reporting UK Financial Institutions.
 Qualifying institutions include UK Government Institutions, non-profit organizations, and certain UK specific financial institutions with no foreign offices (referred to as Institutions with Local Base).
 In order for Financial Institutions with a Local Base to be extended tax exempt status, they must meet certain UK reporting or withholding requirements mandated by HMRC, be willing to refuse account services to certain US Persons, and maintain a clientele base consisting of at least 98% UK or EU customers.